alishahmanov/Assignment-1-OOP/README.md

 Create two derived classes Student and Teacher that inherit from Person.

 Additional methods:
-addGrade: adds a grade to the list of grades

-calculateGPA: Computes and returns the average gpa from grades.

-giveRaise: Takes a percentage and increases the teacher's salary by that percentage.
+addGrade: adds a grade to the list of grades<br>calculateGPA: Computes and returns the average gpa from grades.<br>giveRaise: Takes a percentage and increases the teacher's salary by that percentage.

 Create a class School with: